 - Day trip to Galle and Unawatuna Beach

-As before, you can reach Mirissa by using a few buses, but we chose to hire our tour guide Nelson to take us in his taxi.
-He also agreed to give us a mini tour on the way to Mirissa (8000 Rs + 500 tip).
+You can reach Mirissa by using a few buses, but we chose to hire our tour guide Nelson to take us in his taxi.
+He also agreed to give us a mini-tour on the way to Mirissa (8000 Rs + 500 tip).

 How to get to Galle from Mirissa (1 hr):

 Take the 350 Bus which you can get from the bus stop on the main street.
 It costs 85 Rs and should take about 45 minutes to an hour to arrive in Galle.

 When you get on the bus, tell the bus driver where you want to go and track your location using Google Offline Maps or Maps.me app.

 You could also hire a tuk-tuk to take you there for 2000 Rs or round trip for 4000 Rs, but since it’s only one bus and less than an hour I suggest taking the bus and saving 3900 Rs for something else!